Updated: Apr 9

 Alright, well this sums up your introduction to B Corps.
 I hope this inspires you to shop a little more mindfully.
 You'll be super surprised to see how many companies in your local community are Certified B Corps, so go ahead and have a little bit of fun with that Directory and perform a geographical search – it will make you proud!

-I'll leave you with one important reminder – remember, as consumers, we vote with our dollars and I completely understand the convenience and economical advantages of shopping for something that's cheap and fast.
-There are still incredible organizations out there fighting to make things better though, so let's try to support them when we can!
+I'll leave you with one important reminder – remember, as consumers, we vote with our dollars, and I completely understand the convenience and economic advantages of shopping for something cheap and convenient.
+Keep in mind, though; there are still incredible organizations out there fighting to make things better so, let's try to support them when we can!